GravityKit/GravityView/readme.txt

 == Changelog ==

+* Fixed: Custom merge tags not being replaced properly by GravityView

 = 1.15.2 on December 3 =

 * Fixed: Approval column not being added properly on the Form Entries screen for Gravity Forms 1.9.14.18+